 - Click Settings

 - The Active Graphics Card is shown as illustrated in the screen below.

 If you have a better graphics card in your computer then the one shown, then you can force Windows to use your better card.
 Read on.

-Set the default GPU
+Set the Default GPU

-- Go to Windows Search
+- Go to the Windows Search bar.

 - Browse to C:\Program Files\Virtual Surveyor